Are Meta Descriptions Hurting Traffic To Your Website?

 Creating An Effective Meta Description

-Meta descriptions are similar to any copy you create that needs to be short, concise, and attention-grabbing.
+Any short copy you create needs concise, informative and attention-grabbing.
 But they can be quite challenging since meta descriptions need to use keywords, encourage clicks, and stand-out.
 It’s often the first touch your brand has with a new prospect.
 You only have 160 characters to get people to click on your link so:

 - Use action words: The point of the meta description is to get people to click so tell them to click!
 Or learn, discover, find out, read, experience.